Constructive Feedback of Non-Markovianity on Resources in Random Quantum States: Introduction

 We also find that for a fixed non-Markovian noise, average value of regeneration in case of entanglement decreases with the increase of the rank of the states, establishing pure states as good resource.
-Our analysis of mean regeneration and mean noise threshold value for the revival of random states reveals that non-Markovianity induces regenerations of QCs even in presence of a high amount of noise in dephasing as well as depolarizing channels.
-In contrast, we also notice that the noise-threshold at which entanglement as well as QD initially collapses also decreases with non-Markovianity.
-Moreover, for QD, number of states that collapse increase with non-Markovianity which indicates a competition between the strength of non-Markovianity and damping parameters in the channels.
+Our analysis of mean regeneration and mean noise threshold value for the revival of random states reveals that non-Markovianity induces regeneration of QCs even in presence of a high amount of noise in dephasing as well as depolarizing channels.
+In contrast, we also notice that the noise-threshold at which entanglement as well as QD initially collapses also decreases with non-Markovianity and for QD alone, number of states that collapses increases with non-Markovianity which indicates a competition between the strength of non-Markovianity and damping parameters in the channels.
 This result is in a different spirit than the one which showed that non-Markovianity leads to more number of freezing in QD \cite{karpat'17, discordreviewBera}.
-Note that, pure states are maximally robust against noise in a sense that a significant number of such states does not collapse even at high non-Markovianity while for high ranked states, such percentage is very low both under dephasing and depolarizing noise.
+Note that, rank-1 states are maximally robust and QD of significant number of such states does not collapse even at high non-Markovianity.
+High ranked states also exist whose QDs do not collapse under both dephasing and depolarizing noise but percentage of such states is less than pure states.

 The paper is organised in the following way.
-In Sec. \ref{sec_prereq}, we recapitulate the Haar uniform generation of two-qubit states of different ranks, the characterization of quantum correlations and quantum channels.
+In Sec. \ref{sec_prereq}, we recapitulate the Haar uniform generation of two-qubit states of different ranks, and quantum channels.
 In Sec. \ref{sec_motiv}, we provide motivation and preliminary observations to proceed further while Sec. \ref{sec_signi} introduces the significant quantities required for investigations.
-In Secs. \ref{sec_deph} and \ref{sec_depol}, results for random states with non- Markovian dephasing and depolarizing channels are respectively presented.
+In Secs. \ref{sec_deph} and \ref{sec_depol}, results for random states with non-Markovian dephasing and depolarizing channels are respectively presented.
 Finally, we conclude with a summary of results in Sec. \ref{sec_conclu}.

-\section{Prerequisites: Generation of states, Action of Channels and quantum correlation measures}
+\section{Prerequisites: Generation of states, and Action of Channels}

-Before presenting the results, in this section we will first set the stage by briefly describing the process of generating Haar uniformly two-qubit density matrices which we employ here to obtain the input states, the action of quantum channels on input states, and quantum correlation measures computed.
+Before presenting the results, in this section we will first set the stage by briefly describing the process of generating Haar uniformly two-qubit density matrices which we employ here to obtain the input states, and the action of quantum channels on input states.